edespino/cloudberry-site/docs/sql-stmts/alter-trigger.md

 The ability to temporarily activate or deactivate a trigger is provided by [ALTER TABLE](/docs/sql-stmts/alter-table.md), not by `ALTER TRIGGER`, because `ALTER TRIGGER` has no convenient way to express the option of activating or deactivating all of a table's triggers at once.

-Note that Cloudberry Database has limited support of triggers in this release.
+Note that Apache Cloudberry has limited support of triggers in this release.
 See [CREATE TRIGGER](/docs/sql-stmts/create-trigger.md) for more information.

 ## Examples